anderdc/chb-mit-scalp-eeg/nomenclature.md

 This file is to drop random bits of knowledge/nomenclature/etc that is domain specific to neuroscience/digital signal process/the dataset as a whole.
-Almost like an Appendix of all the things I'm learning as I do this project.
+Basically a Glossary/Appendix of all the things I'm learning as I do this project.

 Power Spectral Density (PSD) Graph -
 A PSD graph visually represents the distribution of power within a signal across different frequencies.
 It's essentially a **frequency domain representation of a signal's energy**, showing which frequencies contribute most to the signal's power.
 X-axis = Hz.
 Y-axis represents the power spectral density, which quantifies the amount of power present at each frequency.